canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 source packages.
 Binary packages (those that you install with ``apt-get``) is what is generated from building a source package.

-Even though tracking source packages and having reports for them makes the Ubuntu Security Team's life easier, for users, they care about binary packages and to solve that we have a field under ``ecosystem_specific`` where we list all the binaries and their versions.
+For users, source package names are not as useful as binary package names.
+Therefore, to facilitate the reading, as well as any automation or scanning tools, we add under the field ``ecosyste_specific`` the list of binary packages and their versions.
 For example, for php8.4:

 .. code-block:: JSON